-People should not be forced to walk through a wall of smoke when entering public buildings.
-We are working with businesses and municipalities to create more smoke-free grounds and entryway policies.
+People should not be forced to walk through a wall of chemicals when entering public buildings.
+We are working with businesses and municipalities to create more tobacco-free grounds policies.

 Our goal is to protect the health of residents by increasing the availability of smoke-free multi-unit housing.
 We have assisted public housing authorities, nonprofit community development corporations and market rate apartment management companies to adopt no-smoking policies in their communities.

 New York State's Bureau of Tobacco Control youth action component that has been in existence since 2001.
-Youth from all over New York work hard to educate on the tobacco industry’s manipulative marketing practices and how they target youth to become replacement tobacco users.
+Youth from all over New York work hard to educate about the tobacco industry’s manipulative marketing practices and how they target youth to become replacement tobacco users.

 The health benefits of quitting smoking can help most of the major parts of your body: from your brain to your DNA.